Administrative Team

 Specialties: Adult individuals, Family Counseling

-• Latrisa Norris, LCSW
+• Latrisa Norris, LCSWA

 Telehealth/Virtual Only

-• Kierra Bennett, LCSW.A
+• Kierra Bennett, LCSWA

 Specialties: Women, depression, anxiety, life transitions, body positivity, self-esteem/ confidence building